 - Promoting the equality of all citizens vis-à-vis a given book, which is to be made available at the same price throughout the country;

 - Preserving a dense and decentralized distribution system that is present in disadvantaged zones as well as more prosperous areas;

 - Supporting pluralism in creative endeavors, and particularly in publishing, of more demanding books.

 Today, this regime is widely accepted and enjoys popular support in France.
 Its conformity with European law was confirmed by the European Court of Justice in 1985.
 The SNE actively promotes cultural diversity and in particular the fixed book price system within various international fora.
 This system was extended to eBooks in 2011.

 An open conception of cultural diversity

 The SNE promotes an open conception of cultural diversity, that is to say one which does not aim at isolating cultures behind rigid protectionist measures.
-Indeed the precondition for cultural exchange is that each culture be allowed to develop in its own way with the help of public cultural policies.
-In France, books thus benefit from the fixed book price system, a reduced VAT rate and a certain government subsidies.
+Indeed the precondition for cultural exchange is that each culture should be allowed to develop in its own way with the support of public cultural policies.
+In France, books are therefore benefiting from the fixed book price system, a reduced VAT rate as well as certain government subsidies.

 The SNE’s Social Committee represents publishers via joint committees, in which union members are also part.
 The first agreement on publishing collectives was signed in 1936 between the SNE and relevant unions and has been revised several times since then.
 A National Joint Conciliation Committee is responsible for interpreting the agreement and examining both individual and collective disputes.
 In addition, a separate joint Committee is responsible for implementing regulations in the field of employment and training.
 Publishers and unions meet each year to negotiate salaries.